TrustyPatches/revisor/AlgorithmsAndComplexityI.md

 2. Give an implementation of a priority queue without using heaps.

 3. Give three advantages to using a heap-based implementation for priority queues.

+4. Give a description of the dual nature of a heap and the 'heap tree' property

+5. Describe how the logical heap tree is mapped into an array in memory

+6. Describe how the heap primitives 'sift up' and 'sift down' work.

+7. Give an overview of the heap operations 'min', 'insert', and 'deleteMin'

     *     *     *     *     *